 Addiction treatment is effective

-Studies show that 70 percent of alcoholics who engage in addiction treatment for six months or more can achieve abstinence.
+Studies show that 70 percent of alcoholics who engage in addiction treatment for six months or more can achieve abstinence to lead a drug-free life.
 Similarly, drug abuse treatment has a 50 to 60 percent success rate for lifelong sobriety.
 These numbers are better than many chronic diseases that require lifelong management.
-Yet, there’s an expectation that addiction treatment should be “one and done”.
+Yet, there’s an expectation that addiction treatment should be “one and done.”

-There’s no cure for addiction but this does not mean that it’s the end of the road for an individual struggling with substance abuse.
+There’s no cure for addiction, but this does not mean that it’s the end of the road for an individual struggling with substance abuse.
 Addicted persons do not have to die from their disease, i.e., addiction.
 They can live long, healthy, fulfilling lives.
-Experts agree that despite there being no addiction cure, the disease can be effectively reversed through medications, therapies, and support programs.
+Experts agree that despite there being no addiction cure, the disease can be effectively reversed through medications, therapies, and support programs available at treatment centers.

 Recovery from drug addiction does not happen overnight.
 It’s a long process that frequently involves setbacks.
 The fallout of believing in an addiction cure is that a relapse is seen as the end.
 In other words, people have a misconception that because the treatment didn’t work once, there’s no point in trying to get help again.
 This can be dangerous and can lead to severe health complications and death from overdose.
 The truth is that setbacks are common during drug abuse recovery.
 A relapse is a sign that the person needs adjustments in treatment or a different treatment approach.